 1990 Score Hockey Box Investment Rating: Buy (3.8 out of 5)

 Ownership Disclosure: 1990 Jagr RC x3 PSA 10

 Best 1990 Score Hockey/Rookie Card: 1990 Jaromir Jagr Score RC #428 (Buy on eBay)

-There’s a strong list of RCs included in the 1990 Score release, along with cards featuring some of the bigger names from the era.
+Graded options offer some separation, which is necessary given the substantial print runs from the time.
+A robust list of RCs included in the 1990 Score release, along with cards featuring some of the more prominent names from the era.

 As well as offering plenty of hits, gem mint versions of many copies are highly affordable.
 It’s an exciting option for hockey card collectors, especially if you’re looking for entry-level investment pieces.